agile-ts/agile/README.md

 <br />
 <img src="https://raw.githubusercontent.com/agile-ts/agile/master/static/installation_header.png" alt="Installation"/>

-In order to use AgileTs in a UI-Framework, we need to install two packages.
+In order to use AgileTs in a UI-Framework, we need to install **two packages**.

-- The [`core`](https://agile-ts.org/docs/core) package contains the State Management Logic of AgileTs and therefore offers powerful classes such as the [`State Class`](https://agile-ts.org/docs/core/state).
+- The [`core`](https://agile-ts.org/docs/core) package contains the State Management Logic of AgileTs and therefore provides powerful classes like the [`State Class`](https://agile-ts.org/docs/core/state).
   ```
   npm install @agile-ts/core
   ```